-Traverse beautiful Scottish landscapes on the Outlander 8-Day Rail and Trail Journey from Manchester.
-Discover the country that inspired the story.
+Traverse beautiful northern English and Scottish landscapes on the 8-day Lake District and Outlander Journey from Manchester.
+Discover the lands that inspired the Outlander saga.

-The Outlander 8-Day Rail and Trail Journey from Manchester offers an in-depth look into historical Scotland.
-Guiding you through the country’s many natural and ancient wonders, this tour lets you follow in the footsteps of Claire and Jamie Fraser.
+This tour combines the beauty of Northern England with an in-depth look into historical Scotland.
+Guiding you through many natural and ancient wonders, this tour lets you follow in the footsteps of Claire and Jamie Fraser.
 Visiting many iconic filming locations, you’ll be able to relive your favourite Outlander scenes.

-The Outlander 8-Day Rail and Trail Journey from Manchester also takes in the best of England’s natural beauty.
+The 8-day Lake District and Outlander Journey from Manchester also takes in the best of England’s natural beauty.

 Before making the trip up north, you’ll first get to experience the lush surroundings of England’s Lake District National Park in Cumbria.
 You’ll spend a few days here, taking in the spectacular natural settings.
 Gaze upon Ullswater lake, among others, and visit the ancient Castlerigg Stone Circle.
 Then, take a stroll through the woods in Whinlatter Forest Park, and see the views from up high on the Honister Mountain Pass.